iamyoukou/dudvWater/README.md

 # Dudv map

-A [dudv map](http://wiki.polycount.com/wiki/DuDv_map) is a texture used to distort another texture.
+A dudv map [2] is a texture used to distort another texture.
 `du` and `dv` are offsets applied to some texture coordinate `(u, v)`, i.e. using `(u + du, v + dv)` to sample a texture instead of `(u, v)`.
 `(du, dv)` pairs are recorded in a texture (or a lookup table).